 |November 1, 2016||China debuts the J-20 at the 11th China International Aviation & Aerospace Exhibition in Zhuhai.|

 Reports differ regarding the J-20’s range, which is expected to fall between 1,200 and 2,700 kilometers.
 Regardless of this uncertainty, the J-20’s combat radius is likely to extend well-beyond the Chinese mainland.
 The U.S. Naval War College suggests that the J-20 could be an “effective surface-attack platform for out to several hundred nautical miles at sea.”
 Air Power Australia notes that the J-20 would be a suitable choice of aircraft for operating within China’s “first island chain” and “second island chain.”
-Should China integrate aerial refueling aircraft with the J-20, the stealth fighter’s operational range would extend even further across the Asia-Pacific.
+The Global Times reported on November 14, 2018 that the J-20 is now capable of aerial refueling, possibly further extending the stealth fighter’s operational range across the Asia-Pacific.

 Increased range offers China considerable flexibility in terms of basing options.
 Basing the J-20 further inland means the J-20 can conduct distant missions before returning to the relative safety of China’s Integrated Air Defense System.
 This modernized aerial defense net – composed of early warning sensors, long-range surface-to-air missiles, and air interceptors – may deter opposing air forces from pursuing J-20s into the mainland.